Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/manual/connectedComponent.rst

           -c          edge file of input graph in CSR format -g          golden reference file for validatation

-Note: Default arguments are set in Makefile, you can use other :ref:`datasets` listed in the table.
+..
+Note:: Default arguments are set in Makefile, you can use other :ref:`datasets` listed in the table.

 * **Example output(Step 4)**